Open-Bytes/SwiftUINavigator/README.md

 In SwiftUI, there are a lot of limitations:

+- [ ] Passing parameters to the view is not easy because you have to declare parameters locally and pass them to the view inside `NavigationLink`.

 - [ ] Can not navigate programmatically.
 You always have to declare the navigation links.

 - [ ] Inconsistent navigation when use `NavigationLink`, `.sheet` and `.fullScreenCover`